 With significant vision loss it can become challenging to complete common daily tasks including reading, writing, cooking and housework, watching television, driving or even recognizing people.

-When low vision is diagnosed at our Black Mountain Optometry office it can come as a shock.
+When low vision is diagnosed at our Tri City Eye Care office it can come as a shock.
 Initially, it is an adjustment to learn how to function with impaired vision but the good news is there are numerous resources and products available to assist.
 Because low vision often results in one’s inability to work, function independently, drive and resume normal life, many patients feel isolated and depressed.

 Visual Rehabilitation and Visual Aids